enparadigm/sharpsell-documentations/docs/platform/react/android/using-sharpsell-react-native.md

 ```

 :::note
-We need to pass proper `presentationInputName` and input fileds as per the presentation.
+We need to pass proper `presentationInputName` and input fields as per the presentation.
-If the presentation input name is not valid then it will just open the customer prensetation screen.
+If the presentation input name is not valid then it will just open the customer presentation screen.
 :::

 ### Launchpad Screen

-To open Sharpsell launcpad screen from your app use the below function
+To open the Sharpsell launchpad screen from your app use the below function

 ```
 JSONObject data = new JSONObject();